11 Habits for Cultivating Gratitude (Even in Hard Times) - a little dose of happy - aldohappy.com Blog

 In today’s world, it’s easy to spread negativity.
 To counter this, make an effort to post positive, uplifting content on your social media channels.

-By filling your feeds with positivity, you’ll create a happy space for yourself and others.
+You’ll create a happy space for yourself and others by filling your feeds with positivity.
 And who knows?
 You might inspire someone else to begin a gratitude practice of their own!

 Life isn’t always rainbows and butterflies.
 We all have tough times, and it’s easy to dwell on the negative when things go wrong.
 But did you know that you can use difficult situations as an opportunity to practice gratitude?